dxmxnlord/golang-api/README.md

 Then, after designing an Api I was happy with, I wrote some basic unit tests on the route handlers using the "testing" package where I sent some http requests to the Api endpoints and validated that the appropriate catch was triggered.

+All things considered, this was a fun project to work on, and It finally gave me an reason to dive deep into golang.
+I feel content having been able to accomplish this much in a domain I had no knowledge about before, and for that I would like to thank Appointy for this opportunity !

+##### Note

+I tried implementing the thread safe method, however I didnt get sufficient time to test it therefore I have created another branch for it named "experimental".
+In the thread safe version, every route got it's own Mutex.
+So only 1 thread can use a particular route handler at a time.
+Both threads wont interfere with each other since the first mutex is for the "/meeting" path which queries a particular document and the other route "/meetings" is for list operations and creating a new Document.
+Hence the are mutually independant and wont cause a deadlock.

 ## File structure and Explanation

 I spread the API code into 4 files: